-I use and recommend a Quest Study Bible — and I love it because every page has cultural, historical, clarifying questions and truths to help guide your walk with Him.
+I use and recommend a Quest Study Bible — and I love it because every page has cultural, historical, clarifying questions and truths to help guide your walk with Christ.
 It’s designed for the inquisitive reader who seeks solid truth.
 I recommend the NIV or ESV for today’s believer.

 You can’t help but want to connect on a deeper level with the Lord after reading this practical, relatable application.
 I thought the book would be all about prayer, and while that’s the central focus, it’s more about who we are connecting with and why.
-It was one of the first books that truly took my walk with God to a new level.
+It was one of the first books that truly took my walk with the Lord to a new level.

 After I read A Praying Life, I had to see what other books Miller wrote!
 I ordered Love Walked Among Us, and was equally, if not more, struck by this book.
 Miller invites us to get to know Jesus, to observe his life and love as they unfold in the Gospel.
-Christ’s life exemplifies the full potential of what we were intended to be — and the better we know Him, the more we will be drawn to follow His perfect example.
+Christ’s life exemplifies the full potential of what we were intended to be — and the better we know him, the more we will be drawn to follow his perfect example.
 I truly feel like my heart has been softened to love others more deeply!

 My lay pastor and dear friend recommended this piece to me, and like my other recommendations, this book changed my life.
 Fitzpatrick is a biblical counselor, and she shows how a genuine identity transformation leads to a transformation of our daily lives.
 Those who struggle with legalism or lawlessness will find encouragement to return to God’s love, the source of authentic and lasting change!
 It warms my heart!

-I walked through this book in a class at my church, and wow, did it ever open my eyes to why I respond to life’s circumstances in the manner I do!
+I walked through this book in a class at my church, and wow, did it open my eyes to why I respond to life’s circumstances in the manner I do!
 This book/study challenged me and equipped me to truly live out the Gospel.
 I’ve been able to recognize how my underlying motivations and long-standing patterns of behavior have shaped my relationships and walk with Christ.
 I can honestly say I’ve learned to love deeper, think twice before reacting in sinfulness, and lavish grace on others.
 This book can be read individually, but I was truly impacted by walking through this book in a community setting.
 Be prepared to really get real with yourself!

-A women I connected with through my It’s Positive!
+A woman I connected with through my It’s Positive!
 Instagram community sent this book to me out of the generosity of her heart.
 I couldn’t put it down once I opened the cover!
 Betsy Childs Howard has brought me to a beautiful understanding of what it means to wait in the Lord, no matter what season of life it is.
-She covers infertility, singleness, waiting for a prodigal, waiting for a home, amongst many other applicable topics.
+She covers infertility, singleness, waiting for a prodigal, waiting for a home, among many other applicable topics.
 Rich in Gospel truths, this book will open your eyes to the Lord’s goodness and sovereignty.